 We will collect and process and may have, in the last 12 months, collected and processed the following types of personal data:

 Information you give us

 This is information about you that you give us directly when you interact with us.

 This includes information about you that you give us by filling in forms on our sites or by corresponding with us by phone, e-mail or otherwise.
-It includes information you provide when you register to use our sites, register purchases with us, subscribe to our services, search for a product or an independent Dealer on our sites, place an order on our sites, report a problem with our sites, or participate in discussion boards or other social media functions, enter a competition, promotion or survey, or submit a query, on or via our sites.
+It includes information you provide when you provide feedback on our products, register to use our sites, register purchases with us, subscribe to our services, search for a product or an independent Dealer on our sites, place an order on our sites, report a problem with our sites or products, or participate in discussion boards or other social media functions, enter a competition, promotion or survey, or submit a query, on or via our sites.